-PROBLEM: Distracted driving, inexperienced and impaired driving, as well as other factors result in hundreds of deaths on Iowa's roadways each year.
+PROBLEM: Distracted, inexperienced and impaired driving, as well as other factors result in hundreds of deaths on lowa's roadways each year.
 While there is no simple solution to reduce the number of highway fatalities, there needs to be an enhanced effort on the awareness of the dangers of distracted and impaired driving.

-SOLUTION: ISAC supports defining distracted driving in relation to the use of a hand-held electronic device as a primary offense.
+SOLUTION: ISAC supports legislation to prohibit the use of a hand-held electronic communication devices while operating a motor vehicle and to make the use a primary offense.